Real transformation isn’t linear.

 Change is easy on paper.
 It’s harder in real organisations.

-I work with organisations at the point where strategy meets reality - where complexity, culture, and power dynamics start to shape what actually happens.
+I work with leadership teams at the point where strategy meets reality: where complexity, culture and competing priorities start to shape what actually happens.

-Most transformations don’t fail because the strategy is wrong.
+Most transformation doesn’t fail because the strategy is wrong.

-They fail quietly, in how teams are structured, how decisions get made, and what happens under pressure.
+It stalls quietly, in how decisions get made, how teams are structured, and what happens under pressure.

 Start here: where transformation actually breaks